Pedestrian hit by vehicle taken to hospital in unstable condition: Winnipeg police | CBC News

 Pedestrian hit by vehicle taken to hospital in unstable condition: Winnipeg police

-A male pedestrian was taken to hospital in unstable condition after being hit by a vehicle in Winnipeg's South Osborne neighbourhood, police say.
+A male pedestrian was taken to hospital in unstable condition after being hit by a vehicle in Winnipeg's Fort Rouge area, police say.

 Police called to Osborne Street near Morley Avenue just before 10 p.m., officer says

-A male pedestrian was taken to hospital in unstable condition on Sunday night after he was hit by a vehicle in Winnipeg's South Osborne neighbourhood, police say.
+A male pedestrian was taken to hospital in unstable condition on Sunday night after he was hit by a vehicle in Winnipeg's Fort Rouge area, police say.

 Officers were called to Osborne Street near Morley Avenue at 9:54 p.m., according to an officer with the police service's duty office.